Derwenthorpe: can a successful community be planned?

 by Steven Burkeman

 In 1901, Joseph Rowntree began creating what was to become the village of New Earswick, 2½ miles north of York.
 Today, New Earswick is a thriving mixed community of some 2,700 people, with a range of community facilities.
-Over 80 years later, the trustees of the Joseph Rowntree Housing Trust (JRHT), who had inherited responsibility for New Earswick, took on the challenge of developing what they described as a ‘New Earswick for the 21st century’.
+Over 80 years later, the trustees of the Joseph Rowntree Housing Trust (JRHT), who had inherited responsibility for New Earswick, took on the challenge of planning and developing, Derwenthorpe, what they described as a ‘New Earswick for the 21st century’.

 Two miles east of the centre of York, Derwenthorpe is a newly created village of 540 homes spread over a 21.7-hectare site; residents began moving in in 2012.
 Sixty per cent of the homes are for sale, and 40 per cent are rented (25 per cent) or shared ownership (15 per cent), with the social housing ‘pepper-potted’ around the estate.
 All the houses are built to the same ‘Lifetime Homes’ standards.
 As well as adapting to the needs of residents as they age, they are highly suitable for younger residents with disabilities – a significant number of residents living in social housing at Derwenthorpe have one or more children who use a wheelchair.

 Derwenthorpe was planned by JRHT as a socially mixed and environmentally sustainable community.
 To what extent has this been achieved?
 Is it even possible for a successful community to be planned in this way?
 This article will attempt to answer these questions – questions of much wider interest than one small village near York.
 The development has won many awards, and attracted much interest from people considering similar initiatives.
 What can they learn from Derwenthorpe?

 Does Derwenthorpe work as a socially mixed community?